How to obtain rights to your content through UGC Rights

 For Twitter, comments can be sent from TINT to the Tweet automatically.
 As such, all you need to do is select the Apply button and it auto-comments the request with your message!

 Your post in the TINT editor will go to Rights Pending or Rights Requested.
-Once the post owner replies with correct phrase, your post in the TINT editor will change to Rights Approved and will also go into your UGC Studio as you now own the rights.
+Once the post owner replies with the correct phrase, your post in the TINT editor will change to Rights Approved and will also go into your UGC Studio as you now own the rights.

-Please note that with Instagram images/reels, if the image/reel contains copyrighted material, Instagram reserved the right to not let us have an updated link for this content and it will not go into UGC studio.
+Please note that with Instagram images/reels, if the image/reel contains copyrighted material, Instagram reserves the right to not let us have an updated link for this content and it will not go into UGC studio.
 To learn more about this, please click here for Instagram API's documentation on media_url.

 mceclip0.png